northeastern-datalab/anyk-code/Experiments/VLDB20/README.md

 # Reproducibility of VLDB 2020 Experiments

-This page contains a detailed description to reproduce the experimental results reported in the VLDB 2020 paper titled
+This page contains a detailed description on how to reproduce the experimental results reported in the VLDB 2020 paper titled
 [*Optimal Algorithms for Ranked Enumeration of Answers to Full Conjunctive Queries*](https://dl.acm.org/doi/abs/10.14778/3397230.3397250).

+The results have been [*reproduced by the VLDB Reproducibility Committee*](http://vldb.org/pvldb/reproducibility/).

 ## Research Paper